Briggoh/Professional-README-Generator/README.md

 8. “What is your GitHub username?
 (For communication purposes)”
 9. “What is your email?
 (For communication purposes)”

 After answering these questions, the software will produce a well-organized README file based on the content that the user provided.
+Its really that easy!
 ## Preview

 UPDATE LATER